thanasi2/Evaluate-A-News-Article-with-NLP-Project/README.md

 This project uses Aylien's API to evaluate articles using Natural Language Processing.
 In this app were are using the API to determine the polarity and Subjectivity of an article.

 ## Setup
 Download or clone this project.
-In your terminal navigate this project folder and run `npm install`.
+In your terminal navigate to this project folder and run `npm install`.

 In order to use this API you must have your own `API_ID` and `API_KEY` from Aylien.
 Check here for to sign up to receive your creds [Aylien signup](https://developer.aylien.com/signup)